Swine Driver and Pound Keeper for Geneva in 1852

 By Karen Osburn, Archivist and City of Geneva Historian

 Recently I read the Village of Geneva minutes of the Common Council for the time period May 18, 1852 to May 11, 1853.
 In that roughly one year period there were at least 11 mentions of Swine, Cattle and the “Pound”.
 The entries began with William Earl being appointed Swine Driver and pound keeper.
 A month later, he was removed from office and Luther Stockwell appointed instead.
 Between March and April 1853 there is the notation of “another election” and Henry Snelling is listed as Swine Driver and Pound keeper.
-The next entry, April 13, 1853, indicates that Henry refused to serve and John Payne was appointed in his stead.
-The month following that announcement, May 1853, it is announced that Payne’s appointment was rescinded and William Earl reappointed to position of Swine Driver and Pound Keeper and also placed in charge of public parks.
+The next entry, April 13, 1853, indicates that Henry refused to serve, and John Payne was appointed in his stead.
+The month following that notice, May 1853, it is announced that Payne’s appointment was rescinded and William Earl reappointed to position of Swine Driver and Pound Keeper and also placed in charge of public parks.
 Whew!
 That is a lot of changes for one political appointment!

 Checking the Geneva Newspaper Index I found few articles on loose farm animals running the street.
 In fact, I only found 3 references in the index.
 However, in September of 1852 a man was prosecuted for “breaking open the pound” and remarks in January and March of 1853 made reference to a man forcibly removing cows from the pound keeper’s possession.
 It appears there was a need for the position and some displeasure over how the responsibilities were carried out.